 The Platform Social is an Edinburgh-based research network of postgraduate and early career researchers studying the digital economy and society.
-Our work spans sociology, political economy, organisational theory, and interdisciplinary studies of markets, cities, and technology.
-We focus on a multitude of topics, ranging from citizenship and placemaking to education, labour, and markets.
+Founded in October 2022 by Elif Buse Doyuran, Joe Noteboom, Isadora Dullaert, Addie McGowan, and Stella Kyratzi, our work spans sociology, political economy, organisational theory, and interdisciplinary studies of markets, cities, and technology.
+We focus on a multitude of topics, ranging from citizenship and placemaking to education, labour, and markets, and we have built a vibrant community through regular gatherings, events, and initiatives.

 Tokens, bits, cookies and nudges: How platforms took over the world